-Where source material refers to additional references within a particular rule or guidance paragraph, unless otherwise indicated, students will not be required to study material beyond the details contained within the rule or guidance paragraph.
+Where source material refers to additional references within a particular rule or guidance paragraph, unless otherwise indicated, candidates will not be required to study material beyond the details contained within the rule or guidance paragraph.

-Part B of the Syllabus makes reference to material which WILL NOT be examined as part of the assessment; however, students will be required to understand the principles contained therein to meet the outcomes of the Professional Statement.
+Part B of the Syllabus makes reference to material which WILL NOT be examined as part of the assessment; however, candidates will be required to understand the principles contained therein to meet the outcomes of the Professional Statement.

 PART A

-The BSB Handbook version 4.6
+The BSB Handbook version 4.6 4.7

 Part 1: Introduction

 Part 1 A-D

 Part 2: The Code of Conduct

 A - Application

 B - Core Duties

 C - The Conduct Rules

-C1 - You and the Court

-C2 - Behaving Ethically

-C3 - You and Your Client

-Candidates WILL be expected to be familiar with the principles that arise in the cases set out in gC86, namely:

-English & American Insurance Co Ltd & Others -v- Herbert Smith, ChD 1987; (1987) NLJ 148; and,

-Ablitt -v- Mills & Reeve (A Firm) and Another, ChD (Times, 24-Oct-1995).

-C4 - You and Your Regulator

-Candidates WILL NOT be expected to go beyond the principles set out within gC93 in referring to the cases contained therein.
+C1 - You and the Court C2 - Behaving Ethically Amendments to v4.7 of the handbook include amendments to gC25, gC26 and gC27; gC28 has been removed.
+C3 - You and Your Client Candidates WILL be expected to be familiar with the principles that arise in the cases set out in gC86, namely: English & American Insurance Co Ltd & Others -v- Herbert Smith, ChD 1987; (1987) NLJ 148; and, Ablitt -v- Mills & Reeve (A Firm) and Another, ChD (Times, 24-Oct-1995).
+C4 - You and Your Regulator Candidates WILL NOT be expected to go beyond the principles set out within gC93 in referring to the cases contained therein.
 C5 - You and Your Practice

 D - Rules Applying to Particular Groups of Regulated Persons